kelveden/vanilli/README.md

         "times": _integer value for use with an expectation indicating how many times to expect a match_ }

+NOTE: to match against a regex instead of a literal (i.e. for matching against urls, headers or the body) one simply wraps the literal in a "regex" field.
+E.g.:

+    {
+        "criteria": {
+            ...
+            "url": {
+                "regex": "^.+$"
+            }
+        }
+    }

 ### DEL _vanilli/stubs
 Clears down all stubs.